mythLabs/playground-react-twitch-clone/README.md

 # Playground-ract-twitch-clone

-  A twitch clone with focus on react-redux concepts.
+A twitch clone with stream CRUD functionality and Google OAuth as authentication provider.

 ## How to use